A car parked in a safe neighborhood, a factor that helps lower car insurance premiums.

 This can be a sensitive topic, but it’s a factor you should be aware of.
 Many insurance providers use a credit-based insurance score when calculating your premium.
 It’s not the same as your regular credit score, but it is derived from your credit history.
 Why?
 Statistical data shows that people with better credit tend to file fewer claims.
 While your driving record is still the most important factor, your credit history is one of the many variables that can influence your rate.
 Working to improve your credit can be a great long-term strategy for lowering your insurance costs over time.

-Myth: Red Cars Are More Expensive to Insure
+Myth: Red Cars Cost More to Insure

 Let’s put this colorful myth to rest for good.
 The color of your car has absolutely no impact on your insurance premium.
 Insurers are interested in your car’s make, model, year, body type, engine size, and sticker price.
 They also look at data on how often that specific model is stolen, its repair costs, and its safety record.
 A sensible four-door sedan will almost always be cheaper to insure than a high-powered sports car, regardless of whether it’s painted bright red or a muted gray.
 So go ahead and choose the car in the color you love without worrying about your insurance bill.